IEntin/ClientServer/README.md

 on server side './server' in the project root\
 on client side './client' in the client_bin or any other directory.

+To run the server outside of the project create a directory, copy server binary,\
+make a soft link to the project_root/data directory, copy server' ProgramOptions.json\
+to this directory, and issue './server' command.

+Similarly for the client.
+Create a directory, copy binary client, make a soft link to data\
+directory, copy client' ProgramOptions.json, and run './client'.

 No special requirements for the hardware.\
 Using laptop with 4 cores and 4GB RAM to run the server and up to 5 fifo and tcp clients.\
 Running Linux Mint 20.2.\